 - Country: United Kingdom

-Release: Stormspell Records, 2017
+- Release: 2017

 Even after all these years, it still gives me a little thrill and makes me feel like a music-biz "insider" in a small way.
 It's even more satisfying when one of those sneaky peeks from a previously-unknown band totally, completely, utterly blows my freakin' doors off and leaves me asking "Holy crap, where have these guys BEEN all my life?"
 I will admit that this doesn't happen as much as it used to (because I'm an old, jaded, heard-it-all-before coot) but it happened when I first spun Resolution Defiance, the new album from U.K. trad-metallists Slander.

-Drummer Andy Edwards and guitarist Andy Saxon-Lamb ended Slander's self imposed exile in the 2000s and reformed the band with new players.
-Since then they've released an EP of cover tunes and a single and now they're launching their first new full-length album in more than a quarter century.
+Drummer Andy Edwards and guitarist Andy Saxon-Lamb ended Slander's self-imposed exile in the 2000s and reformed the band with new players.
+Since then they've released an EP of cover tunes and a single and now they're launching their first new full-length album in more than a quarter-century.
 Better late than never, eh?
-Hopefully these tunes will receive a warmer welcome than their previous album did, because this is some quality stuff that deserves to be heard!
+Hopefully, these tunes will receive a warmer welcome than their previous album did, because this is some quality stuff that deserves to be heard!

-Summing it Up
+Summing It Up

 Resolution Defiance is the latest home run for the tiny-but-true retro-metal specialists at Stormspell Records, who have put out a bunch of great stuff this year.
 I've previously given raves to several other Stormspell releases in my column, including Stereo Nasty's Twisting the Blade, Nightstryke's Power Shall Prevail, and Blazon Stone's Down in the Dark (to name just a few), but they are ending 2017 on a high note with Resolution Defiance!

 Slander's timing may not have been right during their initial go-round in the 1990s, but the 21st Century is more heavy metal-friendly and the band is packing some serious musical firepower with Resolution Defiance, so they've definitely picked the right time to mount a comeback.
 Old school rivet heads and diehard retro-metal maniacs around the globe will eat this one up with a spoon.
 Nice work, fellas!
-Hopefully we won't have to wait another 26 years for your next album.
+Hopefully, we won't have to wait another 26 years for your next album.
 Bang thy head, hail and kill, keep it true!

 - Careless Talk Costs Lives—Indie, 1991 (re-issued via Stormspell Records in 2011)

-Get'em Slandered (EP) - indie, 2012
+- Get'em Slandered (EP)—Indie, 2012

-- Ian's Metal Chain (split single w/Twisted State of Mind) - indie, 2013
+- Ian's Metal Chain (split single w/Twisted State of Mind)—Indie, 2013

 - Resolution Defiance—Stormspell Records, 2017

 © 2017 Keith Abt